 Choosing the right Cloud model for running your legacy applications is important.
 Hybrid Cloud has become a popular Cloud model because of its flexibility.
 Cloud management experts at RightScale found that 67% of organizations are using the hybrid Cloud model.
 Its flexibility comes in handy when moving legacy applications to the Cloud.

 With hybrid Cloud, your business can make minor changes to your application architecture and move some elements of the application to the Cloud.
 Applications can be partitioned so that certain functions take place in the private Cloud or on-site, while other client-facing functions take place in public Cloud.

 The combination of private and public Cloud infrastructures found in hybrid Cloud also enables it to create Cloudbursts.
 During workload spikes, hybrid Cloud can scale.
 When normal traffic resumes, it can scale back down.

 There's no need to abandon your legacy applications.
 Older applications may seem like they don't fit in with today's mobile-first business culture.
 However, legacy applications may provide tried-and-true solutions to your business needs and can be adapted to allow for a more modern user interface.
 Before you decide what to do with your legacy applications, you need to evaluate their Cloud readiness.

-InfoSystems can help you find the right option for your legacy applications by conducting a Cloud Readiness Assessment.
-We will examine all your company’s assets to determine which systems and applications will work best in the Cloud.
+InfoSystems can help you find the right option for your legacy applications by conducting a Cloud Strategy Session.
+We will examine all your company's assets to determine which systems and applications will work best in the Cloud.